danpette/api.ninjalink.com/README.md

 Parameters:

-* String Api, your personal api key.
+* String api, your personal api key.
-* String Email, the email associated with the api key.
+* String email, the email associated with the api key.

 ###Unauthorize
 This method will unvalidate the authorization token, use this when done using the api.